IBMStreams/streamsx.speech2text/README.md

 ## This is NOT the Speech2Text Toolkit
 Using the Speech2Text toolkit with the WatsonS2T operator requires purchase of the IBM Streams product and is included as a separate download (no extra cost).

+## Build toolkit

+1. Install cyrus-sasl-devel.x86_64 (this is only needed for the dps toolkit, i.e. the CallState application): yum install cyrus-sasl-devel.x86_64
+2. Run ant:
+  ant